These Are Not Hard Questions. They Are Specific Questions.

 Every one of these 10 missed archetypes has a right answer rooted in a specific Florida statute.
 The candidates who get them right read the statute.
 The candidates who get them wrong studied paraphrased summaries.

-This is what calibrated exam prep means in practice: practice questions that cite the Florida statute behind each answer, so when you get a question wrong, you know exactly which section to read.
-Free PDFs don't do this.
-Most national exam prep apps don't do this at the depth Florida-specific law requires.
+This is what calibrated exam prep means in practice: practice questions that explain the Florida rule behind each answer, so when you get a question wrong, you know exactly what to review.
+Generic summaries often stop at definitions.
+Florida exam prep has to go deeper because the test asks how the rule works in a scenario.

-If you want to find out whether your current practice is at the level the exam actually tests, take the 5-question Florida real estate diagnostic.
-Five scenario-based questions with statute-referenced explanations.
-Ten minutes, no signup.
+If you want to find out whether your current practice is at the level the exam actually tests, try 5 free Florida real estate questions.
+Five scenario-based questions, no signup.
 If the questions feel similar to your current practice material, you're calibrated for these archetypes.
-If they feel harder, you've just identified the most expensive preparation gap, and you still have time to fix it.
+If they feel harder, you've just found a preparation gap while you still have time to fix it.

 Your next 20 minutes